spjuanjoc/solid_principles_cpp/README.md

-# solid_principles_cpp
+# Solid Principles in Cpp

 SOLID principles in C++

-## SRP: Single Responsibility
+## SRP: Single Responsibility Principle

 Journal & Save File

-## OCP: Open-Closed
+## OCP: Open-Closed Principle

 DB Filter specific search

-## LSP: Liskov Substitution
+## LSP: Liskov Substitution Principle

-class square !: rectangle.
-Factory instead
+A square is not a rectangle.
+Use a Factory to create each.

-## ISP: Interface Segregation
+## ISP: Interface Segregation Principle

-Multifunction printer: Interface for each
+Multifunction printer: Create an interface for each component

-## DIP: Dependency Inversion
+## DIP: Dependency Inversion Principle

-Report logger: Depend on interfaces.
 - High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 - Abstractions should not depend on details.
 Details should depend on abstractions.

+Example:
+Report logger: Depend on interfaces.